nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Aspect: Whether `sort` command should take in a value.**
-* Alternative 1 (current choice): ‘sort’ command does not take in a value but does not throw an exception if an input is produced.
+* Alternative 1 (current choice): `sort` command does not take in a value but does not throw an exception if an input is produced.
   * Pros: Prevents the need for un necessary exceptions that might affect the running of the program
   * Cons: The arguments might be nonsensical, for instance `sort 2` could instead be used to provide the 2 most closely expiring profiles.
 * Alternative 2 : `sort` command does not take in a value and produces exception if an input is produced